sonnygeorge/routine-butler/README.md

 - [x] Implement [trailing](https://nicegui.io/documentation/slider#throttle_events_with_leading_and_trailing_options) throttling where appropriate
 - [ ] Enum for Quasar event names?
 - [ ] Enum for Quasar color aliases?
+- [ ] Should micro buttons be same file?